KrystianD/KrystianD/README.md

 ### :briefcase: Work

-I am a freelancer as well, who is always looking for great opportunities, especially long-term relationships.
+I am a freelancer, who is always looking for great opportunities, especially long-term relationships.
 So if you have anything in mind, feel free to contact me!

 * [Clutch reviews](https://clutch.co/profile/kdsolutions#reviews)
 * [Upwork reviews](https://www.upwork.com/fl/krystianduzynski)